G00fY2/quickie/README.md

     binding.buttonQrScanner.setOnClickListener { scanQrCode.launch(null) }
 }
 ```
-**Note: You can't register the ActivityResultContract inside of the OnClickListener.
+⚠️ **You can't register the ActivityResultContract inside of the OnClickListener.
 This will fail since the code get's executed after the onCreate lifecycle!**

 Check out the [samples](https://github.com/G00fY2/quickie/tree/master/sample) inside this repo or visit the [Activity Result API documentation](https://developer.android.com/training/basics/intents/result) for more information.